The $100 AI Marketing Makeover: AI Marketing for Small Businesses

 General-purpose AI assistants are one of the most affordable and flexible places to start.

-These tools don’t replace strategy — they reduce decision fatigue and help you move faster with more confidence.
+These tools don’t replace strategy — they reduce mental load and help you move faster with more confidence.

 Content Creation: Faster Starts, Human Finishes